 Strike #3 for this poor appliance.

 I’m somewhat embarrassed, but I’m showing pictures anyway.
 Lucky for you I’m not sending this out as a scratch ‘n sniff article.
 Don’t worry, the washing machine will be clean soon!

-How to Clean Washing Machine Naturally
+How to Clean It Naturally

 I’ve seen other tutorials on cleaning top loaders, but many times the directions will recommend using bleach.
 Not only is bleach a toxic cleaner, but it is also bad for septic systems, which need a certain amount of bacteria present to break down matter.